Table of Contents

 5. Building a Better Registry Reader in Python

-• Read any registry key or value, not just Python-related ones
+• Read any registry key or value, not just Python-related ones.

-• Traverse subkeys recursively
+• Traverse subkeys recursively.

-• Handle errors gracefully..somewhat
+• Handle errors gracefully - somewhat.

-• Be easily extended for new use cases
+• Be easily extended for new use cases.

-We will define some design caveats first:
+Let us define some design caveats first:

 • We will only be connecting locally, otherwise see winreg.ConnectRegistry().

-• Read Only, I don’t want to write to the Registry (Danger!)
+• Read-Only; I don’t want to write to the Registry (Danger!).

-• 64-bit only
+• 64-bit only.

-• Print results to the console only, can redirect to file on the console if needed
+• Print results to the console only; can redirect to file on the console if needed.

-• Use the REG_UNKNOWN type for undefined type values
+• Use the REG_UNKNOWN type for undefined type values.

-• Command Line (CLI) use, but also programmatically callable
+• Command Line (CLI) use, but also programmatically callable.

-• One root-key at a time on CLI – can programmatically call more if needed
+• One root-key at a time on CLI; can programmatically call more if needed.

 All the source code is available in the GitHub Repository: winreg_read.